linguistics/linguistics.github.io/ASOL.md

   - <a href="http://deanofstudents.utexas.edu/sa/reregsched.php">Re-registration </a>
   - <a href="http://deanofstudents.utexas.edu/sa/instrules.php">Institutional Rules</a>
 * Suggestions:
-  - Spring ASOL meeting for public committee check-in, progress report (Justin)
+  - Spring ASOL meeting for public committee check-in, progress report
   - Improve committee membership selection process.
-  - TLS/SALSA organizing and institutional memory (Elias)
+  - TLS/SALSA organizing and institutional memory

 ## GSA Representative

-* TODO
+The [Graduate Student Assembly](http://www.utexasgsa.org/) (GSA) is one of three organization that represent graduate student needs, along with the [UT Student Senate](http://utsenate.org/) and the [Texas State Employees Union](http://www.cwa-tseu.org/) (TSEU).

+This GSA Representative position in turn represents Linguistics graduate student needs to the GSA, as a "Departmental representative."
+This is usually a one person committee, but a second person can serve as "Departmental alternate representative" if two students want to share participation in the bimonthly GSA meetings.

+There is a lot of flexibility in how much time this position will take, depending on how involved you want to get.

+See the GSA's [About us](http://www.utexasgsa.org/about-us/) and [Committees](http://www.utexasgsa.org/committees/) pages to find out more about what issues the GSA is currently involved in.
+As a GSA Representative, you will also be able to push for the creation of new committees to tackle other problems.

 ## Happy Hour